isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

 ### List View  ![](images/data-sources-list-view-icon.svg)

 ![](images/data-sources-list-view.png){width="300" align="left"}
+*List of connected data sources.*

 ### Tile View   ![](images/data-sources-tile-view-icon.svg)

 ![](images/data-sources-tile-view.png){width="300" align="left"}
+*View the connected data sources as tiles.*

 You can use the data from data sources in two ways:
 - Insert a content snippet
 - Create a topic

 ## Insert a content snippet from your data source